Spade-Editor/Core/README.md

 [release page](https://github.com/Spade-Editor/Spade/releases) and use that for step 4 below.

-\* It's important to note that if the master build of Core has a minimum paint version requirement higher than the latest release, you need to follow option 1, or else your contributions may not be able to be merged back into master due to being out of date.
+\* It's important to note that if the master build of Core has a minimum spade version requirement higher than the latest release, you need to follow option 1, or else your contributions may not be able to be merged back into master due to being out of date.

-The minimum Spade version of Core can be found in the [`plugin.info`](https://github.com/Spade-Editor/Core/blob/master/src/plugin.info) file (see the field `min-paint-version`).
+The minimum Spade version of Core can be found in the [`plugin.info`](https://github.com/Spade-Editor/Core/blob/master/src/plugin.info) file (see the field `min-spade-version`).

 #### Setting up Core plugin for development